 Leadership in the tech purchase process

 From determining the business need to post sales engagement, a variety of ITDMs play a part in various stages of the technology purchase process and hold different leadership roles in each stage.
-On average, 20 people make up the buying committee – 10 IT and 10 lines of business – however, there are some differences by company size.
-Enterprise organizations have an average of 27 influencers (14 IT and 13 LOB) while SMBs have 14 total (7 IT and 7 LOB).
+On average, 25 people make up the buying committee (up from 20 last year) – 13 IT and 12 lines of business – however, there are some differences by company size.
+Enterprise organizations have an average of 33 influencers (17 IT and 16 LOB) while SMBs have 15 total (7 IT and 8 LOB).

 While we see LOB influencers throughout the purchase process, the CIO or top IT executive and IT management consistently remain the top leader for all stages.
-Additionally, the engineer also has consistent involvement in the purchase process, specifically when determining technical requirements and evaluating products and services.
-Although the CSO and CISO do not rank in any of the top three leadership positions, they are especially important when evaluating products/services as it’s crucial that these new technologies meet security requirements and align with current business practices.
-New to this year’s study, we asked how likely ITDMs are to work with an IT consultant when making a tech purchase.
-Overall, 91% say they are likely to work with an IT consultant and they are most likely to use one when purchasing IT services (45%), cloud computing products or services (41%), or security solutions (37%).
+Additionally, the engineer has consistent involvement in the purchase process, specifically when determining technical requirements and evaluating products and services.
+Given compliance requirements and cybersecurity incidents always being top of mind, it is no surprise that security staff is also actively involved when determining technical requirements, evaluating products or services and recommending and selecting vendors.
+It’s crucial that new technologies meet security requirements and align with current business practices.

 Sources relied upon during the purchase process

-82% of ITDMs download information to aid them during the tech purchase process, averaging at 6 pieces of content downloaded.
-Despite this use, brand awareness is still a key component as 76% of ITDMs say that they typically spend more time-consuming content from known and trusted brands because they are confident their time will be well spent.
+83% of ITDMs download information to aid them during the tech purchase process, averaging at 6 pieces of content downloaded.
+In order to be more inclined to download content, brand awareness is key component as 65% of ITDMs say that they typically spend more time-consuming content from known and trusted brands.
+Brand awareness specifically aids engagement with product reviews (68%), case studies (49%), third-party market research (44%), and technology related-videos (44%).
 Before content creation and promotion to specific sources, ensure you have a strong and trusted brand identity with your customers and prospects.
 Once that is in place, provide ITDMs with the information sources they rely on the most.
 Those being:

-Reliance slightly differs by purchase process stage – the research shows that for the first four stages (determining the business need through recommending or selecting products/vendors), technology content sites are the number one relied upon information source.
+Reliance slightly differs by purchase process stage – the research shows that for the first three stages (determining the business need through evaluating products and services), technology content sites are the number one relied upon information source.
 Given the nature of tech content sites being educational resources with in-depth articles, product reviews, and opinion articles, it makes sense as to why these would be the number one information source when ITDMs are doing the majority of their research prior to purchasing a tech product/service.
 Once a vendor is selected and moves into the approval process, ITDMs turn to technology vendors, whether that be via their website, email, phone or video conference, as well as their peers for additional information and insight.